tmaybe/dev.socrata.com/docs/datatypes/text.md

 | `!=`                      | `TRUE` for strings that are not equal to this string                        |
 | <code>&#124;&#124;</code> | Concatenate two strings together                                          |

 The following table describes the functions that can be used with `text` strings.

 {% include function_listing.html datatype="text" %}

+For example, to query the [White House Visitor Records](https://open.whitehouse.gov/dataset/White-House-Visitor-Records-Requests/p86s-ychb?) to get only those visits to the First Lady (`FLOTUS`):

+{% include tryit.html domain='open.whitehouse.gov' path='/resource/p86s-ychb.json' args="visitee_namelast=FLOTUS" %}

+You could also use the `starts_with(...)` function to find all state arrivals:

+{% include tryit.html domain='open.whitehouse.gov' path='/resource/5frf-sppk.json' args="$where=starts_with(description, 'STATE ARRIVAL')" %}